inverse-inc/packetfence/go/README.md

 # cd /usr/local/pf/t && ./pfconfig-test
 ```

+In order to test while taking vendoring into consideration, you need to call govendor instead of go to execute the tests.

 Then you can proceed to execute all or some of the Golang unit tests:

 ```
 # cd $GOPATH/src/github.com/inverse-inc/packetfence/go
-# go test ./...
+# govendor test ./...

 # cd $GOPATH/src/github.com/inverse-inc/packetfence/go/firewallsso/lib
-# go test
+# govendor test
 ```

-## TODO

- * Integrate with pfconfig namespace expiration (for now any config change requires a restart)
- * Integrate a vendoring solution
- * A lot more things I'm sure...